AmirYunus/IS6751_project_arxiv_classifier/report_document/report.md

 The presence of terms related to deep reinforcement learning and behavioral analysis suggests an emerging focus on advanced algorithmic trading strategies and market behavior studies.
 Additionally, the appearance of agricultural commodity-related terms ("wheat maize soyabeans rice") indicates research interest in commodity markets and their dynamics.

 ### Topic Modelling
+Topic modeling analysis was performed across all scientific disciplines to identify key research themes and methodological approaches.
+The analysis revealed distinct patterns of research focus and methodology unique to each field.
+For detailed topic modeling results and analysis across all scientific disciplines, please refer to Appendix II.

 The topic modeling analysis for Quantitative Finance reveals several distinct research themes and methodological approaches within the field.
 Using Latent Dirichlet Allocation (LDA), we identified 5 main topics from the paper summaries, each representing different aspects of quantitative finance research.
 The analysis provides insights into the current research focus areas, methodological preferences, and emerging trends in the field.
 Below are the detailed findings for each topic, along with their relative prevalence in the corpus.